for Kids and Adults

 Comprehensive Music Education

 Wilton Music Studios offers private lessons on many popular instruments.
-Our piano, guitar, ukulele, voice, violin, viola, cello, flute, clarinet and harp lessons provide a comprehensive and robust music education.
+Our piano, guitar, ukulele, voice, violin, viola, cello, flute, clarinet, and harp lessons provide comprehensive and robust music education.

 Owner Lisa Arkis has put together a stellar group of musicians that are also wonderful and caring teachers who teach all levels and ages.
 Often potential students wonder if they need a great teacher if the student is a beginner.
 In fact, it’s especially important for beginners to have a great teacher so they are set up well right from the beginning with healthy habits!